flegarjur/ai-resume-chatbot/README.md

 - Create a Render Web Service pointing to backend/ with start command: 'uvicorn api:app --host 0.0.0.0 --port $PORT'.
 Relevant secrets to set are 'FRONTEND_URL' (Streamlit app URL) and 'COHERE_API_KEY'.

 ## Notes

-- Only PDF files are supported for document uploads.
+- Only .pdf files are supported for document uploads.
 - The chatbot relies on Cohere’s LLM, so you need a valid API key.
 - Uploaded documents are stored locally in ./data/.
 - In order to access the admin widget to upload .pdf files, you need to create a bcrypt hash of a password and store it under ADMIN_PASSWORD_HASH in .streamlit/secrets.toml file: